temurtas/Capstone_Duayenler/README.md

 Foldering can be left (not as an exercise) to what is to come.

 ## Documents Folder
-has files related to the course and the company with its people.
+Contains files related to the course and the company with its people.

 ## docs Folder
-containg source code for website
+Contains source code for website
 	temurtas.github.io/Capstone_Duayenler

 ## Reports Foler
-has
+Contains

 * bussiness_statement_report Folder,
 * conceptual_design_report Folder,
 * Presentation,
 * Proposal Report,
 * Standards Report,
 * weekly_reports Folder

 	has /Template that stores the LaTeX template for the weekly reports.
-		Just copy the .tex file and rename it under the named by date folder. which all have obvious reasons to exist.
+	Just copy the .tex file and rename it under the named by date folder.

 ## Resources Folder
-has
+Contains files whose explanations of existence is written in them and

 * Datasheets Folder
-		to store them in the directory instead of having a link only. and other files whose explanations of existence is written in them.
+To store them in the directory instead of having a link only.